Community Supported Wellness

 Being a part of a Community Supported Wellness plan means that you make an early investment into your food supply and then receive the harvest for the rest of the year.
 This early financing allows your farmer to purchase all the seeds, soils and supplies she needs to get growing.
 In exchange, the freshest, healthiest, best tasting produce will be available to you weekly from May- November.
 Basically you get to shop at your own private farmers market each week!
 CSW steps beyond the traditional relationship of producer and consumer and instead forges a community of food co-collaborators who share friendship, education and the harvest all season long.

-About our farm at North Fork 53
+North Fork 53 gardens

 Unless you garden yourself, CSW offers the freshest, healthiest food available.
 This means that the food retains vital nutrients and natural sugars that are missing from food shipped for days on trucks and stored in warehouses.
 You will taste the difference immediately!
 Vegetables that you thought you did not like will suddenly taste new and exciting!
 Taste peas picked just off the vine and you understand why they call them “sugar” snaps.